Australia evacuates more than 50 female Afghan athletes and dependents - ABC

 The ABC said Foster lobbied Foreign Minister Marise Payne and Sports Minister Richard Colbeck.

-Soon afterwards, the athletes secured visas and then managed to make it to the airport in Kabul for an evacuation flight out of Afghanistan, the ABC reported.
+Soon afterwards, the athletes secured visas and then managed to make it to the airport in Kabul for an evacuation flight out of Afghanistan.

+FIFPRO thanked Foster and Dryden, among others, for their round-the-clock efforts and urged the international community to ensure the players received the help they needed in their new lives.

+"There are also many athletes still at risk in Afghanistan and every effort should be made to offer them support," it added.

 Representatives for Payne and Colbeck did not immediately respond to questions from Reuters.
 Foster did not immediately respond to a request for comment.